MicrosoftDocs/power-automate-docs/articles/register-custom-api.md

 	- When using a Postman Collection, authentication type is auto-populated only when using supported authentication types, such as OAuth 2.0 or Basic.
 	- For an example of setting up Azure Active Directory (AAD) authenthication, see the "Set up Azure Active Directory authentication" section of [Create a custom Web API for Microsoft Flow](customapi-web-api-tutorial.md).

-5. In the **Definitions** tab, all the operations defined in your Swagger file or Postman Collection, along with request and response values, are auto-populated.
+5. In the **Definitions** tab, all the operations defined in your OpenAPI file or Postman Collection, along with request and response values, are auto-populated.
 If all your required operations are defined, you can go to step 6 in the registration process without making changes on this screen.

 	![Definition tab](./media/register-custom-api/definitiontab.png)